 Create specific contingency plans for common failure points

 Don’t leave your ability to ship orders to chance.
-Develop targeted contingency plans for these common transition challenges:
+Document your fallback plan for each of these common transition failures:

 Establish clear communication channels with all stakeholders